Visiting Lisbon

 The reality is that Lisbon (called “Lisboa” here) is old.
 Like, really, really fucking old.
 And you’ll want to see some of that old stuff, which means you’re going to probably want to do some touristy things – and that’s okay.
 Nothing wrong with that.
 Lisboa has so much to offer in terms of art, history, culture, and people – if you get stuck on the “not doing tourist things” thing, you’re actually gonna miss out on a lot.

-We have churches, cathedrals, museums (modern art, ancient art, military, religious, asian, money, pharmaceutical, tiles, horse carries, naval boats, earthquakes – you name it, we have a museum for it.)
+We have churches, cathedrals, museums (modern art, ancient art, military, religious, asian, money, pharmaceutical, tiles, horse carriages, naval boats, earthquakes – you name it, we have a museum for it.)

 It’s all going to depend on what your interests are, what your body can handle (a lot of walking here), and how much stuff you want to cram into whatever time you have.
 (Also bear in mind that if you’re coming from anywhere other than Europe, the jet lag once you get here will likely crater the first day or so for you.
 10+ hours flight plus 5+ hours time differences is a bitch.)
 Give yourself a day (if you have it available) before trying to do all the things.
 If you don’t have that time because you’re here on a short trip, the coffee here is very good, and also they sell Red Bull.